An economic model illustrating

 As we approach retirement, we are encouraged to take less risk, and cash is typically favoured as the least risky asset class of all, but is it really?

-Given the RBA’s recent lowering of the official cash rate to a historic low of 0.25%, the returns on fixed-term deposits have fallen to levels that make it impossible to survive on.
-Self-funded retirees depending on interest on safe, secure bank deposits often disproportionately bear the impact of Monetary Policy adjustments to the cash rate.
+Given the RBA’s recent lowering of the official cash rate to a historic low of 0.1%, the returns on fixed-term deposits have fallen to levels that make it impossible to survive.
+Self-funded retirees depending on interest in safe, secure bank deposits often disproportionately bear the impact of Monetary Policy adjustments to the cash rate.

-The relatively inelastic demand for housing and the rapidly
+The consistent demand for housing along with the susceptibility

-of cash to lower returns due to macroeconomic management
+of cash to lower returns due to interest rate manipulation

 is a powerful recommendation